Blog-Reference and Blog-Reference on Apr 4, 2017, adapted to context

 #2 Why Post Keynesianism Is Not Yet a Science

-Related 'NAIRU and the scientific incompetence of Orthodoxy and Heterodoxy' and 'The set screws of overall and individual employment' and 'Why is economics a total scientific failure?'.
+Related 'NAIRU and the scientific incompetence of Orthodoxy and Heterodoxy' and 'The set screws of overall and individual employment' and 'Wage rate and employment: the basics' and 'Why is economics a total scientific failure?'.
 For details of the big picture see cross-references Employment/Phillips Curve.

 Clearly, neoliberal policy has NO sound scientific foundations.
 Orthodox economics is a scientific failure.
 But, clearly, the same holds for Keynesianism.
 Both approaches are proto-scientific garbage.
 See Mass unemployment: The joint failure of orthodox and heterodox economics.